Big Brothers Big Sisters of New York City: Alicia Guevara (2019–2024)

 Alicia Guevara began serving on June 10, 2019, as the nonprofit's first woman CEO.
 With over 25 years of experience leading nonprofit organizations, she previously served as executive director of Part of the Solution, a neighborhood-based comprehensive human services agency.

 Alicia expanded BBBS of NYC's reach and influence across New York City.
 One of her notable achievements was the launch of the College and Career Success program, which helped numerous young people pursue higher education and develop essential career skills.
 Additionally, she introduced an Open Gender Matching Policy, fostering inclusivity by ensuring that every child could be matched with the mentor best suited to their needs.

 Alicia also played a key role in increasing BBBS of NYC's presence in the Bronx, her home borough.
 The "Be Big, Be Bronx" campaign significantly extended the organization's support in the area, connecting more Bronx youth with local mentors for guidance and support.

-Her leadership had a profound impact on BBBS of NYC and the young people served.
-Alicia's dedication to expanding the organization’s reach and providing opportunities for success created a lasting legacy.

 Alicia is a native New Yorker, a graduate of Columbia University, 2023 John Jay Award honoree, and holds an executive education certificate for senior leaders in nonprofit management from Columbia Business School.